The Road Home (Heart album)

 The Road Home, a live album released in 1995, is the fourteenth album overall by the rock group Heart.
-It chronicles a club performance in the "unplugged" style – but with strings – in their home city of Seattle.
-The setlist contains acoustic versions of many of the band's hits including "Alone", "Barracuda", and "Dreamboat Annie".
+It chronicles a club performance in the "unplugged" style in their home city of Seattle.
+The setlist contains acoustic versions of many of the band's hits including "Dreamboat Annie", "Alone", "Barracuda".

 The album was produced by John Paul Jones of Led Zeppelin, a band to whom Ann and Nancy Wilson paid tribute with their band the Lovemongers.
 "He was a prince among men," enthused Ann.
-The cover photograph shows an old picture of a young Ann & Nancy Wilson with a candle.
+The cover photograph shows an old picture of a young Ann and Nancy Wilson with a candle.

 The album reached number eighty-seven on the U.S. Billboard 200.

-In 1995 a VHS was released under the same name and with the same cover containing another concert from the same tour.
+In 1995, a VHS was released under the same name and with the same cover containing another concert from the same tour.
 The video was reissued on DVD in 2003.